Michelle likes to write about humor, and the episodes in life that make us recognize the underlying humanity in all of us.

 Up until recently, pickleball was almost exclusively played by seniors, or the 55+ age group.
 It began to snowball in 2009, at first in the sunbelt states where many seniors retire, and more pickleball courts were constructed at RV communities and senior centers.
 With an increasing number of courts in municipal centers, at public tennis courts, and parks, the sport eventually caught on to middle-aged and younger persons.
 No longer a senior-only sport, non-retirees now make up the fastest growing segment of the sport.

-One reason for its growing popularity is the fact that it is accessible to all age groups, does not require a high level of performance, and therefore, allows a wider reach as well as an opportunity for family members to play together (Loudin, 2019).
+One reason for its growing popularity is the fact that it's accessible to all age groups, does not require a high level of performance, allowing a wider reach as well as an opportunity for family members to play together (Loudin, 2019).

 Where and How to Find Players

-The national organization, USAPA, provides a listing of pickleball groups all over the U.S., that can be searched by zip code.
+The national organization, USAPA, provides a listing of pickleball groups all over the United States, which can be searched by zip code.
 It also is a good resource for events, tournaments, and how-to's regarding rules and organized play.
 Generally, pickleball is played at recreation centers and public courts.
 There are also local groups that organize games through Meetup.com and other groups.
 I advise you to search on Google.
-Finally, YouTube also offers some great tips and video of play to help you improve.
+Finally, YouTube also offers some great tips and videos of play to help you improve.

 My Pickleball Story: A Dink on the Court of Life

 A few years ago, I decided to give pickleball a try.
 You see, I had one of those friends that dives in when she discovers something new.
 She was constantly bubbling over with glee about pickleball—she enjoyed the community of players, the physical movement, the competition, and the ease of learning.
 Her encouragement propelled me to seek out a group.